heomanism/RNA-seq-Pre-processing-Pipeline-by-R/README.md

-# RNA-seq-Pre-processing Pipeline by R language
+# RNA-seq Pre-processing Pipeline by R language

 Manual for Darknight made by Min Heo ^^